Roadmap towards climate neutrality in 2035

 Eneco's decisions and interpretations are set out in the N.V.
 Eneco Greenhouse Gas Accounting Manual (PDF).
 This manual aims to provide guidelines and information on Eneco's accounting policies, processing methods and disclosures, and it explains how emissions are to be measured, processed and disclosed for external reporting purposes.

-Acceleration is only possible if we do this together with customers, the local environment and local partners such as local residents, municipalities, housing corporations and energy cooperatives.
-Together with them, we are working on affordable solutions, social innovations and new participation models to distribute the benefits and burdens of energy transition fairly and make them more transparent.Climate actions
+We can only achieve our climate ambitions if we do this together with customers, the local community, and local partners such as residents, municipalities, housing corporations, and energy cooperatives.
+Together with them, we are working on affordable solutions, social innovations and new participation models to distribute the benefits and burdens of energy transition fairly and make them more transparent.

 We put all our efforts into three climate actions: